Bounds on the suprema of Gaussian processes, and omega results for the sum of a random multiplicative function: Introduction

-where $B(\delta)=\delta \sqrt{\frac{d_{m-1}}{c_{m-1}}} \min_{1 \leq j \leq m-1} \frac{u-r_{j,m}(u+h)}{d_{j}}$, and $\Phi$ denotes the standard normal cumulative distribution function. \end{compprop} We will prove Proposition 2 in $\S 4$, by explicitly constructing a collection of Gaussian random variables with the lower bound correlation structure suggested by the $c_{j},d_{j}$, and applying a Brownian motion maximal inequality to analyse those.
-The reader might think of this procedure as pulling out some of the dependence among the $V_{j}$, to be analysed non-trivially using the maximal inequality.
-By doing this we gain the subtracted terms $c_{j}d_{j}$ in the product, which will be very important, at the fairly small cost of introducing the factor involving $B(\delta)$ (and the multiplier $(1-\delta)$).
+We will prove Proposition~\ref{pr2} in Section~\ref{sec4} by explicitly constructing a collection of Gaussian random variables with the lower bound correlation structure suggested by the $c_{j},d_{j}$, and applying a Brownian motion maximal inequality to analyze those.
+The reader might think of this procedure as pulling out some of the dependence among the $V_{j}$, to be analyzed nontrivially using the maximal inequality.
+By doing this we gain the subtracted terms $c_{j}d_{j}$ in the product, which will be very important, at the fairly small cost of introducing the factor involving $B(\delta)$ [and the multiplier $(1-\delta)$].

-The reader might wonder where the numbers $c_{j},d_{j}$ are to come from, and whether the lower bound obtained will not be hopelessly small in situations of interest.
-In fact we can quickly deduce the following from Propositions 1 and 2. \begin{exampthm} Let $\{Z(t_{i})\}_{1 \leq i \leq n}$ be as in Proposition 1, and suppose further that the sequence is {\em stationary}, i.e. that $r_{j,k}=r(|j-k|)$ for some function $r$.
-Let $u \geq 1$, and suppose that: \begin{itemize} \item $r(m)$ is a decreasing non-negative function;
+The reader may wonder where the $c_{j},d_{j}$ will come from and whether the lower bound obtained will not be hopelessly small in situations of interest.
+In fact we can quickly deduce the following from Propositions~\ref{pr1} and~\ref{pr2}. \begin{theorem} Let $\{Z(t_{i})\}_{1 \leq i \leq n}$ be as in Proposition~\ref{pr1}, and suppose further that the sequence is \textup{stationary}, that is, that $r_{j,k}=r(|j-k|)$ for some function $r$.
+Let $u \geq1$, and suppose that: \begin{itemize} \item$r(m)$ is a decreasing nonnegative function;